glowkeeper/booleanIteration/presentation/iteration.md

 console.log(total);
 ```

-The control structure of a `for` loop can appear quite challenging at first.
+The control structure of a `for` loop can appear quite challenging (at first).

 - - -